kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/05-geolocation/01-save-lat-lng-store.md

 ```

 ### Manually add Lng and Lat
-* This definitely is not a good solution but let's see if we can add long and lat first, then we'll improve on this solution
+* This definitely is not a good solution but let's see if we can add `lng` and `lat` first, then we'll improve on this solution

 1. Save
 2. Open the edit page of a store